 - New capping arrangements help make the system more affordable overall for individuals.

-- National Aged Care Reform Roadshow visited each state and territory in May and June 2014 to talk about the 1 July 2014 changes, and Commonwealth Home Support Program.
+- National Aged Care Reform Roadshow visited each state and territory in May and June 2014, and again in March and April 2015, to talk about the changes.

 - Removal of the distinction between high and low care in residential care.